rust-lang/rustc-perf/collector/README.md

   argument is a comma-separated list of benchmark prefixes.
 When this option is specified, a benchmark is excluded from the run if its name matches one of the given prefixes.
+- `--exclude-suffix <EXCLUDE>`: this is used to run a subset of the benchmarks.
+The argument is a comma-separated list of benchmark suffixes.
+When this option is specified, a benchmark is excluded from the run if its name matches one of the given suffixes.
+This can be useful to quickly exclude the benchmarks dedicated to artifact sizes (ending with `-tiny`).
 - `--id <ID>` the identifier that will be used to identify the results in the database.
 - `--include <INCLUDE>`: the inverse of `--exclude`.
 The argument is a